Why Are We Not Outraged That Prisons Are Filled With Men?

 Seems pretty simple.
 Add testosterone, get more aggression.
 Remove testosterone, get less aggression.
 However, this notion has been repeatedly challenged, most recently by a review of the research in 2017 by Justin Carré and colleagues.[iii]
 They found that ‘the relationship between testosterone and aggressive behavior is much more complex than previously thought.’

 After reviewing studies in humans and animals, in and out of the lab, they concluded that ‘despite evidence linking testosterone to human aggression and/or dominance behaviors, these relationships are either weak or inconsistent.’
 So, the apparent truism that males are more violent and aggressive because of their testosterone levels may actually be overblown.

 Indeed, research shows that testosterone is associated with risk-taking and competitiveness, which are indirectly related to aggression.
-But on a more fundamental level, we cannot blame this widely spread and important hormone for violence—to do so would be to assume that men have no ability for self-control.
-It also seems to ignore that women too have testosterone.
+But on a more fundamental level, we cannot blame this widely spread and important hormone for violence—to do so would be to assume that men have no capacity for self-control.
+It also seems to ignore that women, too, have testosterone.

 Luckily we are all born with a prefrontal cortex that allows us to inhibit our basal instincts.
 Instead, I think it’s not their hormones that make men more violent, it’s their socialization.